intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 ranging from technical questions to economics, business decisions, and policies.

-Technical, standards, and research communities can help ensure that we have a sufficient understanding of the environmental impact of the Internet and its applications.
+The technical, standards, and research communities can help ensure that we have a sufficient understanding of the environmental impact of the Internet and its applications.
 They can also help to design the right tools to continue to build and improve all aspects of